AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 And when readers report these arrors, th

-Scott Maier, of the University of Oregon (Go, Ducks!) is the m news accuracy studies also
+Scott Maier, of the University of Oregon (Go, Ducks!),  is the m news accuracy studies also

 News errors rarely are corrected.
 In a study I did of factual errors reported to 10 daily newspapers, I found that nearly all -- 97 percent -- went uncorrected.
 Nevertheless, survey research indicates the majority of U.S. newspaper editors and reporters believe that a correction "always" follows a detected error.
 This level of faith is not widely shared by newspaper readers. http://niemanreports.org/articles/confessing-errors-in-a-digital-age/